2014-15 CAST Visiting Artist

 Visual Artist Tauba Auerbach participated in the 2014 Center for Art, Science & Technology Symposium, “Seeing/ Sounding/ Sensing.”
 Auerbach raised questions related to embodiment and the boundaries of consciousness through color and dimensionality.
-She discussed how her interest in 4-dimensional space, topoology and tetrachromacy inform her work and shared information about her Fold Paintings, books and a recent series of Woven paintings.
+She discussed how her interest in 4-dimensional space, topology, and tetrachromacy inform her work and shared information about her Fold Paintings, books, and a recent series of Woven paintings.

 Auerbach then joined Bevil Conway, Associate Professor of Neuroscience at Wellesley College, and Caroline Jones, Professor of Art History, Theory & Criticism, MIT, in a panel discussion titled “Seeing.”
 Together they addressed new questions about sight, beginning with color.

 Presented by the MIT Center for Art, Science & Technology (CAST).

 Panel: “Seeing – Color” Discussion as part of CAST symposium “Seeing / Sounding / Sensing”